FunctionLab/humanbase-docs/docs/use-cases/functional-module-clustering.rst

    :width: 600px

-* The resulting modules detected in the nephron network are more kidney-specific than the global network, even though there are more genes assigned to a module in the global network.
+* The resulting modules detected in the kidney network are more relevant to kidney function than the global network, even though there are more genes assigned to a module in the global network.
 The global network captures general modules spanning developmental biology and organ morphogenesis, while the kidney network covers kidney physiology, system-level regulation, and kidney development.